VerifyTests/Verify/docs/verify-options.md

 ### OnHandlers

- * `OnVerify` takes two actiosn that are called before and after each verification.
+ * `OnVerify` takes two actions that are called before and after each verification.
  * `OnFirstVerify` is called when there is no verified file.
  * `OnVerifyMismatch` is called when a received file does not match the existing verified file.